Cash for Reentry

 Government policies like the Work Opportunity Tax Credit, which provides subsidies for employers who hire formerly incarcerated people, acknowledge that financial stability is critical to successful reentry.
 However, even with such programs, only up to 55% of incarcerated adults are employed in the four years immediately following release.

-Pilot Overview
+CT Pilot Overview

 -